radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/node-details.md

 To view the log details of the chosen node, select **View Logs**.
 This takes you to.... (**waiting for confirmation from RL**).

-Select **Cancel** to exit the node details dialog.
+Select **Close** to exit the node details dialog.

 ![image description](images/node-zookeeper-logs.png)

 ## Next steps

 After reviewing this guide, you should have an understanding of how to review the status and health of specific FID and Zookeeper nodes.
-For information on reviewing environment logs, see the guide on [logging](../logging/environment-logs.md).
+For information on reviewing environment logs, see [environment logs](../logging/environment-logs.md).